-If you are using the encryption-based security protocols, see "To use SCP to retrieve the files".
-If you are using unencrypted authentication methods for security, see "To use FTP to retrieve the files".
+If you are using the encryption-based security protocols, see To use SCP to retrieve the files.
+If you are using unencrypted authentication methods for security, see To use FTP to retrieve the files.

-See the Security Handbook on the APC website for information on available protocols and methods for setting up the type of security you need.
+See the Security Handbook for information on available protocols and methods for setting up the type of security you need.

 To use SCP to retrieve the files.
-Enable SSH on the NMC, see "Console access".
+Enable SSH on the NMC, see Console access.
 NOTE: The below commands are examples only.